Rita Desjardin: Novel

 As the story begins, Miss Desjardin secretly feels the same disgust everyone at Ewen High School feels for Carrie White, believing Carrie to be a religious fanatic like Carrie's mother Margaret.
 However, when she sees Carrie being humiliated by the other girls in the locker room after gym class for her reaction to her first period, she realizes that Carrie is oblivious to what is happening to her; Desjardin feels sorry for Carrie and wonders why Margaret never taught her about menstruation.

 Desjardin wants to punish the girls who taunted Carrie by having them suspended for three days and banned from the upcoming senior prom, but the principal settles on a lesser punishment: a week of boot-camp style detention in the gym.
 In Desjardin's view, the only reason the administrators did not go along with her proposed punishment is that they are all men (unaware that they are all intimidated by lead bully Christine "Chris" Hargensen's father, a prominent lawyer), and thus did not really understand how nasty the girls' behavior had been.
 Chris defiantly skips the detention and thus is banned from attending the prom.
-The principal reprimands Desjardin for cursing at Chris, but stands by her when Chris' father threatens to sue the school unless Chris is allowed to attend the prom.
+The principal reprimands Desjardin for cursing at Chris, but stands by her when Chris's father threatens to sue the school unless Chris is allowed to attend the prom.
 He also refuses to fire Desjardin.
 Meanwhile, Sue Snell, another girl who participated in the locker room incident, feels remorse for her actions and asks her boyfriend Tommy Ross to take Carrie to the prom to make amends.

 At the prom, Desjardin talks with Carrie about her own prom night and later, congratulates her for being voted prom queen.
 As revenge for being banned from prom, Chris secretly has rigged a cord connected to two buckets hidden above the stage where Carrie and Tommy will sit on the thrones.
 When Chris pulls the cord, both of the buckets tip over, drenching them both with pigs' blood.
 Desjardin reflexively responds to the prank by laughing.
 However, she later tries to help Carrie, who pushes her aside with her telekinesis because she telepathically sees that deep down Desjardin still is laughing at her.
 Once outside, although Carrie uses her telekinetic abilities to wreak havoc on the school and destroys the entire town on the way home, Desjardin is one of the few survivors of the "Black Prom".

 Two weeks after the disaster, and with 440 people dead, Desjardin retires from teaching, saying she is consumed with guilt for not doing more to help Carrie and that she would rather commit suicide than teach again.
 She also implies in her resignation letter that she feels guilty for having laughed at Carrie like everyone else instead of helping or comforting her.